Skip to content

 Constructing actor URIs

 To construct an actor URI, you can use the Context.getActorUri() method.
-This method takes a bare handle and returns a dereferenceable URI of the actor.
+This method takes an identifier and returns a dereferenceable URI of the actor.

 The below example shows how to construct an actor URI: